Exam Information Main Page

 The current fee for taking the exam is $15.00, payable by cash or check made out to ARRL/VEC.

-If paying with cash, please have the exact amount because we may not be able to make change.
+If paying with cash, please have the exact amount because the examiners may not be able to make change.

 We recommend taking practice exams before taking the exam.
 If you can take the practice exam and consistently score at least 90%, you should be ready to pass the actual exam.
 Some practice exams may be found at [http://www.eham.net/exams]